 What Does This Mean?

 Professional relationships online are becoming increasingly social.
-A good digital copywriter knows this, and can tailor their writing accordingly.
+A phenomenal digital copywriter knows this and can tailor their writing accordingly.

 But it’s more than the content itself.
 It’s about where, why and how businesses share their content.
 Sharing content gives your business links and traffic.
 Influence is an important KPI in content marketing.
 If people like what you say, they will tell people.

 There are no few better ways to build brand authority, even a relevant and on-topic tweet, posted at just the right time can get re-tweeted an innumerable amount of times, building brand awareness and generating leads.

 Gone are the days of static blogs.
 Visual references, video content and links all make up the experience that users crave.
 When online we want to be engaged and entertained – quickly.

 Websites and blogs are becoming intelligent, displaying content specific to users preferences.
 Download content from a site and straight away the site knows what you like and will continue to promote the content that will engage with you.